hirsimaki-markus/arduino-PS2-to-USB/README.md

 * Requires arduino with USB host cababilities.
 Confirmed working on Arduino Pro Micro

 * Currently only supports Finnish keymap with 104 keys or less.
 If you want to help adding more keymaps feel free to email me

+* pausebreak keys toggles numpad numbers to work as mouse (0 and 5 for mousebuttons)